mism-mism/pprotein/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is a fork and does not include a license.
+Please check with the original repository for licensing information.

 ## 🙏 Acknowledgments